 When the computer lacks sufficient power to exit Hibernation, follow these steps:

-- 1. Connect the AC adapter to the computer and to external power. - Exit Hibernation by pressing the power button.
+- Replace the discharged user-replaceable battery with a charged battery, or connect the AC adapter to the computer and to external power. - Exit Hibernation by pressing the power button.